willforde/script.module.codequick/docs/tutorial.rst

 ########
 Here we will document the creation of an add-on.
 In this case, plugin.video.metalvideo.
-This will be a simplifyed version of the full add-on witch can be found @ https://github.com/willforde/plugin.video.metalvideo
+This will be a simplifyed version of the full add-on witch can be found over @ https://github.com/willforde/plugin.video.metalvideo

 First thing is to import the required codequick components.